zot/CubeCreate/docs/source/guide/compiling.rst

    It assumes you have Git installed. (http://git-scm.com).
    If you're using Windows, you can use TortoiseGit GUI to make download easier.
+   On Mac, you can get packages for example here http://code.google.com/p/git-osx-installer/

 Linux, BSD, Solaris and other UNIX-like or UNIX systems (excluding Darwin)
 ==========================================================================